exploring self-realization, sacred personhood, and full humanity

 It will escape no one’s notice that our current political climate is but a pebble’s toss from the chaos of Florence.
 The problem with a poisonous spirit of partisanship is that nobody wants to live in a world like that.
 It's too corrosive to the human spirit.

 All people of good-will today are asking the same question that bothered Dante in exile: How can we create, or regain, a just society?
 What will it take to bring back a warm spirit of community for all participants?
-It sounds naive even to pose these questions.
 We’re all in exile today, worried that we can never go home.